LearnMetabarcoding/LearnMetabarcoding/sphinx/source/processing/demultiplexing.rst

 Cutadapt has settings for all of these situations.
 It will allow reading two files as input, and will ensure that pairs of reads in these files are kept in sync.
 Indices at the beginning of reads are specified using ``-g`` ( ``​-G`` for the second file of reads), and we can specify these multiple times, and give different adapters names.
 We also specify that the adapters are right at the beginning, with no gaps, using a ``^`` symbol.
 We can specify that we want output files depending on the combination of adapters found using the ``​-o`` and ``​-p`` options for the first and second files respectively.

 Referring to the indices.txt file, we can now construct a command that demultiplexes our Lib1.
-To avoid a mess of files, I strongly suggest returning up to the parent directory and creating a new directory [#f2]_ .
+To avoid a mess of files, I strongly suggest returning up to the parent directory and creating a new directory.
 Call this something appropriate.
+If you're unsure how to do this check the solution box below.

+.. admonition:: Solution
+	:class: toggle

+	``$ cd ../``
+	``$ mkdir 1_demux``

 This following commands assume that you are in the directory containing the "0_rawsequences" directory and an empty directory called "1_demux".
 Let's first try and demultiplex a single file.
 Reminder: we used the ``​\`` to split the command over multiple lines.
 You can either type this and press enter afterwards, or you can just ignore it and continue typing the command at the beginning of the next line.